Isan: Languages

 The main language is Isan, the name by which the Lao language is called in Thailand for political reasons, though most people in the Isan region still call it Lao among themselves and in non-official settings, but dialect from Khon Kaen is de facto standard.
 The number of Isan speakers has been estimated at between 15 and 23 million, with the majority living in Isan.
 Written with the Thai alphabet (instead of the historically used Tai Noi script), Isan belongs to the Chiang Saeng and Lao–Phutai language groups, which along with Thai are members of the Tai languages of the Kra–Dai language family.

-Central Thai (Khorat Thai) is also spoken by almost everyone and is the language used in education but natively spoken by one-fourth of the population in Nakhon Ratchasima Province only.
-The Khorat dialect, spoken by around 10,000 people, occupies a linguistic position somewhere between Lao and standard Thai, and is an archaic Central Thai dialect with heavy Khmer and some Lao influence.
+There are two varieties of Central Thai in Isan, Khorat Thai is archaic Central Thai dialect with heavy Khmer and some Lao influence, natively spoken by one-fourth of the population in Nakhon Ratchasima Province, and Krungthep accent, language of Teochews settlers, prevalence in Mueang Khonkaen, Mueang Udonthani, Mueang Buriram and Nangrong, the accent is the same accent in Eastern Economic Corridor, Southern Thailand and definitely Thai Chinese in Bangkok.
+Due Krungthep dialect is a national language, and because of Teochew settlers preferred to blend into Isan culture, and most of them are mastery in Khonkaen dialect (Standard Isan), there has never been a survey on the number of Krungthep accent native speakers.
+Due political reason, government and Royal Society treat the topolects as dialect, the varieties of Central Thai itself are marginalized and treated as if it doesn't exist, thus both dialects consider as official language, and almost all in Isan are mastery in Central Thai at the level of native speakers.

 Most of the "tribal" Tai languages, so called because of their origins in mountainous areas of Laos or their adherence to animism, are closely related to Isan, and all but Tai Yam are generally mutually intelligible.
 Even in areas with a heavy linguistic minority presence, native Isan speakers of Lao descent comprised anywhere from 60 to 74 per cent of the population, although minority language speakers are also bi- or trilingual in Isan, Thai or both.

 Isan is home to many speakers of Austroasiatic languages, with one and one-half million speakers of the Northern Khmer dialect and one-half million speakers of the Kuy language, both of which are found in Isan's southernmost provinces.
 Khmer is widely spoken in Buriram, Surin, and Sisaket, along the Cambodian border.
 Several small ethnic groups speak various other Austroasiatic languages, but most are fairly small and restricted to a few villages, or, like Vietnamese, spoken by small groups in cities.

 Other languages spoken in Isan, mainly by tribal minorities, are: